gdcecil/CS4432_Project1/readme2.txt

 2. After unzipping, unzip ExampleSimpleDB.zip
 2. Open ECLIPSE
 3. Go to File -> Import and select General>Existing projects into workspace.
-4. For Select root directly, input the folder simpledb2.10 from the unzipped files and select Finish
+4. For Select root directly, input the folder CS4432_Project1 from the unzipped files and select Finish
-5. Once the file is loaded into the project explorer, open simpledb2.10/src/simpledb.server
+5. Once the file is loaded into the project explorer, open CS4432_Project1/src/simpledb.server
 6. Right click on Startup.java and select Run As > Run Configurations
 7. Select Startup.
 Depending on your Eclipse version, you may need to create a new configuration.
 If so:
 	- Create a new Java Application
-	- Project should be bet to simpledb2.10
+	- Project should be set to CS4432_Project1
 	- Main Class should be set to simpledb.server.startup
 8. Navigate to the Arguments tab in the window on the right
 9. Enter "CS4432" without quotation marks into the box labeled Program Arguments